etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### blockHash

-DATA, 32 Bytes - hash of the block where this transaction was in. null when its pending.
+data, 32 Bytes - hash of the block where this transaction was in. null when its pending.

 #### blockNumber

-QUANTITY - block number where this transaction was in. null when its pending.
+quantity - block number where this transaction was in. null when its pending.

 #### from\_field

-DATA, 20 Bytes - address of the sender.
+data, 20 Bytes - address of the sender.

 #### gas

-QUANTITY - gas provided by the sender.
+quantity - gas provided by the sender.

 #### gasParice

-QUANTITY - gas price provided by the sender in Wei.
+quantity - gas price provided by the sender in Wei.

 #### hash

-DATA, 32 Bytes - hash of the transaction.
+data, 32 Bytes - hash of the transaction.

 #### input

-DATA - the data send along with the transaction.
+data - the data send along with the transaction.

 #### nonce

-QUANTITY - the number of transactions made by the sender prior to this one.
+quantity - the number of transactions made by the sender prior to this one.

 #### to

-DATA, 20 Bytes - address of the receiver. null when its a contract creation transaction.
+data, 20 Bytes - address of the receiver. null when its a contract creation transaction.

 #### transactionIndex

-QUANTITY - integer of the transactions index position in the block. null when its pending.
+quantity - integer of the transactions index position in the block. null when its pending.

 #### value

-QUANTITY - value transferred in Wei.
+quantity - value transferred in Wei.

 #### v

-QUANTITY - ECDSA recovery id
+quantity - ECDSA recovery id

 #### r

-DATA, 32 Bytes - ECDSA signature r
+data, 32 Bytes - ECDSA signature r

 #### s

-DATA, 32 Bytes - ECDSA signature s
+data, 32 Bytes - ECDSA signature s

 ## GetTransactionByHashAndIndexResponseObj Objects